Erland Herkenrath

 Erland Franz Herkenrath (September 24, 1912 - July 17, 2003) was a Swiss field handball player who competed in the 1936 Summer Olympics.

 He was born in Zürich and died in Weggis.
+Spending his entire club career in Grasshopper Club Zürich, he became Swiss champion six times with the club.

-In 1936 he was part of the Swiss field handball team, which won the bronze medal.
-He played all five matches.
+In 1936 he played all five matches as part of the Swiss field handball team, which won the bronze medal.